Jekwwer/markdown-docs-kit/STYLEGUIDE.md

 ### Environment Configuration

+- The environment is primarily configured using `.devcontainer/devcontainer.json` for container setup, along with VSCode settings and customizations.
 - The repository does not include any `.env` files.
-- Follow best practices for environment configuration if you choose to use them.
+  Follow best practices for environment configuration if you choose to use them.

 ## Additional Best Practices